wp-plugins/xili-language/readme.txt

 == Screenshots ==

-Here a selection of main screenshots.
-See illustrated presentations in the [wiki](http://wiki.xiligroup.org/).

 1. an example of wp-content/themes folder and his languages sub-folder.
 2. Source coding extract with 'international' text in 'xiliphone' theme.
 3. The plugin settings UI - first tab: the languages list and edit form to add or edit.